al-mister-dog/Economic-Strategy-Game/README.md

-"The year is 1999 and you have been appointed Chancellor of the Exchequer.
+The year is 1999 and you have been appointed Chancellor of the Exchequer.
 The economy is growing, and your budget's expenditure is level with tax revenue.
-How difficult could it be?"
+How difficult could it be?\
 Part of an ongoing project to teach economics and the inner workings of government and finance from multiple perspectives.